-Poinsettias are one of the traditional symbols of the festive, holiday season that has us humming carols in stores and looking forward to good times with family and friends.
-We give them and we get them and desperately try to keep those poinsettias alive and flourishing past the winter season to no avail.
-As with most things in life, there's more to the poinsettia than simply what we see.
+Each year I, too become filled with the joy and merriment of the holiday season, adding festive poinsettias to our holiday home decor.
+We even keep an extra plant (or two) in our home to gift holiday party hosts, family and friends.
+Poinsettias are one of the traditional symbols of the festive, holiday season that bring about a warm glow while we're humming carols almost everywhere we go, looking forward to enjoying happy moments spent with family and friends.
+We give and we get these vibrant plants, desperately attempting to keep those poinsettias alive and flourishing past the winter season to no avail.
+As with most things in life, there's more to know about the poinsettia than simply what we see.

 "Mexican legend tells the story of a poor child on the way to church on Christmas Eve.
 As was the custom in the village, everyone would bring gifts to lay at the feet of the Baby Jesus near the altar.
 The little child felt ashamed to not have a gift to give, but went to church anyway.
 On the way there, an angel told the little one to pick some dried weeds that were growing on the side of the road and use them as a gift.
 The young child did as told, and upon reaching the church, laid the weeds down next to the other precious gifts.
 As the little child did so, the weeds turned into beautiful flowers."